AminKhorramii/Blog/content/posts/adding-motherduck-to-datakit.md

 ![datakit_motherduck_demo](/images/datakit_motherduck_demo.png)

 Remember when I said DataKit was [just for local files](https://thoughts.amin.contact/posts/why-I-built-a-query-tool)?
-Well, I lied.
-Kind of.
+Well, not anymore.

 Last week I spent some time integrating MotherDuck into DataKit, and honestly, it turned out way smoother than I expected.
 The whole thing started when I was talking with some MotherDuck folks and [Boaz Leskes](https://www.linkedin.com/in/boazleskes/) mentioned it would be cool to have the ability connect to their MD data too.
 That comment stuck in my head.